 Visit Profitis Ilias, built at the foot of the Rokka hill, a village chosen for the reconstruction of the “capital” of Crete after the Byzantine reconquest of the island in 961.
 Climb to the fortress, Kanli Kastelli (Bloody Fortress), named after the bloodshed of the Turks in the area by the Venetian Cretans (1647).
 Take a tour of the alleys of the village, see the church of the same name, cool off at Mikri Fontana and enjoy your coffee or try traditional delicacies in one of the cafes or ouzeri taverns.
 If you are in the area on July 19 or 20, do not forget to go to the festival organized in honor of Elijah (Profitis Ilias)!
-You will have the opportunity to try meat accompanied by local wine, listen to Cretan music and of course dance!
+You will have the opportunity to try meat accompanied by local wine, listen to Cretan music and of course dance.

-Visit the fountain in the settlement of Profitis Ilias.
+- Mikri Fontana (=Small Fountain).
 This is an old fountain next to which there is a laundry basin that will remind you of the way housework was done in the past.
-In the past, the inhabitants used pitchers to carry water from the fountain for the needs of their household, while the women went and washed their clothes there.
+The inhabitants used pitchers to carry water from the fountain for the needs of their household, while the women went and washed their clothes there.

+- Church of Profitis Ilias.
 Visit the central church of Profitis Ilias and Panagia Evangelismou built in 1887, after which the village took its name.

-Head northwest of the settlement, walk on wooded paths and ascend to the church of Virgin Mary-Zoodochos Pigi.
-The church has been built on a place, where a sacred cave existed and is kept in very good condition.
-In the courtyard there are outdoor benches, where you can relax from the hike, enjoying the unobstructed view!!!
+- Church of Virgin Mary at the place “Kaki Skala” The church has been built on a place, where a sacred cave existed and is kept in very good condition.

 The area is famous for the production of olive oil and wine, so do not forget to visit the winery of the area, located a short distance from the Minoan settlement in Vathipetro, where the oldest wine press (4,000 years) of Minoan Crete was found.
 It is also interesting to visit the olive oil production and bottling plant in the area, where you will see the process of olive oil extraction, one of the gastronomic treasures of Crete.